wyy-code/GALib/README.md

 ```

 ## Acknowledgement
-The Code base is built upon the following work -
+The Codebase is built upon the following work -
 - [thanhtrunghuynh93](https://github.com/thanhtrunghuynh93/networkAlignment)
 - [constantinosskitsas](https://github.com/constantinosskitsas/Framework_GraphAlignment)
 - [CAPER](https://github.com/GemsLab/CAPER)
+We appreciate them and many other related works for their open-source contributions.